Standing Up for Your Heart

-Just standing up – otherwise known as giving your butt a rest – now seems to work independently of physical activity to reduce your chance of dying from heart disease.
-A new study that the American Journal of Epidemiology published online in advance of print on July 22 indicates that the less leisure time we spend sitting the better it is for our hearts.
+Just standing up -- otherwise known as giving your butt a rest -- now seems to work independently of physical activity to reduce your chance of dying from heart disease.
+A 2010 study that the American Journal of Epidemiology published indicates that the less leisure time we spend sitting the better it is for our hearts.

-You can read the abstract of the study, "Leisure Time Spent Sitting in Relation to Total Mortality in a Prospective Cohort of US Adults," online.
-The lead author, Alpa Patel, Ph.D., of the American Cancer Society's epidemiology research program, sent my the full-text of the study when I requested it.
-Dr. Patel and seven of her associates explored the connection between sitting and mortality by analyzing the survey responses of 123,216 people who had no history of cancer, heart attack, stroke, or emphysema or other lung diseases.
+The lead author, Alpa Patel, Ph.D., of the American Cancer Society's epidemiology research program, sent me the full-text of the study when I requested it.
+Dr. Patel and seven of her associates explored the connection between sitting and mortality by analyzing the survey responses of 123,216 people who had no history of cancer, heart attack, stroke, or emphysema, or other lung diseases.
 These were people who enrolled in the American Cancer Society's 1992 Cancer Prevention II study.

 The researchers examined how much time those people sat down after work as well as how much exercise they got between 1993 and 2006.
 The results were clear.
 How much time they spent sitting was associated with an increased risk of death from heart disease for both men and women.
 Women (but not men) who sat less had a smaller risk of dying from cancer.
 Women who reported that they sat for more than six hours a day during their leisure time versus those who sat for fewer than three hours a day had a 37 percent higher death rate from all causes.
 For men it was about 18 percent higher.